delphix/lab-guides/mssql-admin/INSTRUCTIONS.md

 Perform these exercises when instructed by your Delphix Instructor.

-###  <a id="joindomain"></a>Prerequisite - Join the Delphix Domain
-From your Student Desktop home screen, double click the **RDP** icon.
-This will open Remmina Remote Desktop client.
-Before we can continue these labs, you must connect to your Windows Source and Target and join them to the _delphix.local_ domain.

-Please note, it may take some time for the Windows servers to come online.
-If the _Connecting_ dialog stays open for more than 5-10 seconds, cancel and try again in a few minutes.
-### Steps

-  1. Double click on **Windows Source**
-  2. When prompted, enter the password: delphix
-  3. Once you are logged in, click on **Start** and then **Run**
-  4. Type: sysdm.cpl
-  5. Press Enter
-  6. Click the **Change** button
-  7. Under the **Member of** section, click the radio button next to **Domain**
-  8. Enter the domain: delphix.local
-  9. Click OK
-  10. When prompted, enter the login details:
-    * delphix_src
-    * delphix
-  11. Wait for the Welcome message and click OK, then click OK again to acknowledge the need to restart
-  12. Click **Close**
-  13. Click **Restart Now**

-Once you have completed these steps, perform the following steps to set up the **Windows Target** :
-  1. Go back to your **Student Desktop** click on **Windows Target** in your RDP application
-  2. When prompted, enter the password: delphix
-  3. Once you are logged in, click on **Start** and then **Run**
-  4. Type: sysdm.cpl
-  5. Press Enter
-  6. Click the **Change** button
-  7. Under the **Member of** section, click the radio button next to **Domain**
-  8. Enter the domain: delphix.local
-  9. Click OK
-  10. When prompted, enter the login details:
-    * delphix_trgt
-    * delphix
-  11. Wait for the Welcome message and click OK, then click OK again to acknowledge the need to restart
-  12. Click **Close**
-  13. Click **Restart Now**

-See **The RDP Client** under **Getting Started** for more information on using the RDP application.

 ##  <a id="stroragetest"></a>Optional Advanced Exercise - Perform a Storage Performance Test through the CLI

 In this exercise, you will: